GCP Applied Technologies adds two new independent directors in fight with Starboard

-BOSTON (Reuters) - GCP Applied Technologies (GCP.N) said on Friday that its slate of board nominees will include two new independent directors and that it will expand the size of the board by one to 10 members.
+BOSTON, April 3 (Reuters) - GCP Applied Technologies said on Friday that its slate of board nominees will include two new independent directors and that it will expand the size of the board by one to 10 members.

 The Cambridge, Massachusetts-based chemical company is striking back at activist investor Starboard Value hours after the hedge fund announced on Thursday that it will push forward with its proxy fight and nominated eight directors.